Data room: Physical Data Rooms

-In mergers and acquisitions, the traditional data room will genuinely be a physically secured and continually monitored room, normally in the vendor's offices (or those of their lawyers), which the bidders and their advisers will visit in order to inspect and report on the various documents and other data made available.
-Often only one bidder at a time will be allowed to enter and if new documents or new versions of documents are required these will have to be brought in by courier as hardcopy.
-Teams involved in large due diligence processes will typically have to be flown in from many regions or countries and remain available throughout the process.
-Such teams often comprise a number of experts in different fields and so the overall cost of keeping such groups on call near to the data room is often extremely high.
-Combating the significant cost of physical data rooms is the virtual data room, which provides for the secure, online dissemination of confidential information.
+In mergers and acquisitions (M&A), the traditional data room genuinely consists of a physically secured and continually monitored room, normally in the vendor's offices or those of their legal counsel.
+Bidders and their advisers visit this room in order to inspect and report on various documents, legal contracts, and financial statements made available during the due diligence process.

+Historically, physical data rooms presented significant logistical challenges.
+Often, only one bidder at a time was allowed to enter to maintain document integrity and confidentiality.
+If new documents or new versions of documents were required, they had to be brought in by courier as hardcopies.
+Teams involved in large due diligence processes typically had to be flown in from many regions or countries and remain available throughout the process.
+Because these teams comprised a number of experts in different fields—such as legal counsel, forensic accountants, and industry specialists—the overall cost of keeping such groups on call near the physical data room was often extremely high.